Leon406/ToolsFx/README.md

 ## How to Run

-- Linux/Mac OS double click ToolsFx  in directory bin
+- Linux/Mac OS double click ToolsFx  in  root directory
 - Windows double click ToolsFx.bat or vbs file(remove black command window)

 ## How to Config